Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

     :end-before: # END: RuntimeConstraints_Snippet_04

 Finally, the highest available derivative must be set.
-For models being used in optimization, this will most often be ``1``, ie first derivative, gradient, or Jacobian information.
+For models being used in optimization, this will most often be ``1``, i.e. first derivative, gradient, or Jacobian information.

 .. literalinclude:: ../../../../pyomo/contrib/edi/tests/test_docSnippets.py
     :language: python